oxsecurity/megalinter/docs/descriptors/terraform_terragrunt.md

    terragrunt <COMMAND>

 COMMANDS:
    run-all               Run a terraform command against a 'stack' by running the specified command in each subfolder.
-E.g., to run 'terragrunt apply' in each subfolder, use 'terragrunt run-all apply'. terragrunt-info      Emits limited terragrunt state on stdout and exits graph-dependencies   Prints the terragrunt dependency graph to stdout hclfmt               Recursively find terragrunt.hcl files and rewrite them into a canonical format. aws-provider-patch   Overwrite settings on nested AWS providers to work around a Terraform bug (issue #13018)
+E.g., to run 'terragrunt apply' in each subfolder, use 'terragrunt run-all apply'. terragrunt-info       Emits limited terragrunt state on stdout and exits validate-inputs       Checks if the terragrunt configured inputs align with the terraform defined variables. graph-dependencies    Prints the terragrunt dependency graph to stdout hclfmt                Recursively find terragrunt.hcl files and rewrite them into a canonical format. aws-provider-patch    Overwrite settings on nested AWS providers to work around a Terraform bug (issue #13018)
    *                     Terragrunt forwards all other commands directly to Terraform

 GLOBAL OPTIONS:
    terragrunt-config                            Path to the Terragrunt config file.
 Default is terragrunt.hcl.